 When I first learned table tennis in primary school, I practiced the forehand and backhand drive for the entire first semester.
 My coach always told me: “The more solid a player’s fundamentals are, the more likely they are to be successful in the long run.”

 Our previous blog introduced how to play the forehand drive in table tennis.
 You can click the link to make a reference.
+Also, we have discussed how to improve the table tennis skill from the perspective of power, speed and spin.

 What is backhand drive in table tennis?